How to publish your MSI and EXE setup applications in the Microsoft Store

 2. Proceed to payment, review, and finalize the sign-up process.

 Now that you have your accounts created, it is time to log in to the Partner Center.
-You will need some information from here for the next step, so keep it handy.
+Keep your login details handy for the next steps.

 Dashboard